 To make this a healthier choice for breakfast or brunch, I brought in some nutritious and beneficial ingredients that will boost your energy levels and even improve your heart and brain health.
 Now you can enjoy this classic dish without the guilt or consequences!

 Here’s a quick glance at some of the top health benefits associated with the ingredients in my eggs Benedict recipe:

 - Avocado: Avocados are one of the best superfoods to add to your diet.
 They are packed with essential nutrients, including monounsaturated fats that help to reverse insulin resistance and regulate blood sugar levels.
-Monounsaturated fats are also great for your heart and brain, helping you to prevent health conditions like cognitive decline, heart disease and cancer.
-(6)
+(Try our avocado toast recipe for another spectacular brunch item.)

-- Eggs: Eggs have a complete amino acid profile, which means that they are a high-quality source of protein that is able to reduce your risk of heart disease, metabolic syndrome and cognitive decline.
+- Eggs: Eggs have a complete amino acid profile, which means that they are a high-quality source of protein.
 The health benefits of eggs even include weight loss, which is due to the lutein in eggs.
-(8)

 How to Make Eggs Benedict

 The first step to making this healthy eggs Benedict is to make the Hollandaise sauce.
 Our version is full of healthy fats and a cinch to make.